-India is on the cusp of a demographic dividend, and the country urgently needs to invest in people and physical resources, hence this legislation is of great importance.
+Currently, India is experiencing a demographic dividend and the country urgently needs to invest in people and physical resources, hence this legislation is of great importance.
 Investing in schools, hospitals, training programs, and other social infrastructure will increase young people's employability by boosting their health, education, and training.

 Historically, the government has been in charge of this, but in light of widespread corruption, bureaucratic inefficiency, and the existence of loopholes in welfare programs, CSR is increasingly being considered as a viable alternative to government supply of merit goods.
 Cost-effective delivery of products and services to the people may be made possible via CSR, which would boost the availability of cash for welfare operations.
 To comply with international standards and laws, the provision on environmental sustainability will aid in reducing pollutants and greenhouse gas emissions.
-Consequently, the CSR clause is a means to the end of long-term social and environmental sustainability (8).
+Consequently, the CSR clause is a means to the end of long-term social and environmental sustainability

-The first part of this article examines the shift in CSR spending among the country's biggest companies after the new Act was passed into law three years ago.
+The first part of this article examines the shift in CSR spending among the country's biggest companies after the new Act was passed.
 In the second part, we examine the growing importance of corporate social responsibility (CSR) to a company's bottom line as it expands in size.
 In the third part, we break down the different CSR initiatives performed by firms representing 10 of India's most important economic sectors (6).